bosch-io/iot-things-examples/openid-jwt-login/README.md

 # Bosch IoT Things - Example JWT Authentication

-This example shows how to create a simple user interface to authenticate with JWT and list your things.
+This example shows how to create a simple user interface to authenticate with OpenID Connect and use JSON Web Tokens (JWT) to access your things.

 # Create a Solution